Chemistry

 A broad range of skillsets

-The Chemistry M.S. degree includes coursework, teaching, seminar and thesis components.
-Your coursework and research experiences will be led by internationally recognized faculty.
+The chemistry master's degree includes coursework, teaching, seminar and thesis components.
 Contribute to an original research project that leverages your knowledge and creativity.
 Teaching and seminar components will develop your communication and team-working skills needed to succeed in the workforce.

 Degrees & Offerings